bwunder/anonym/docs/README.md

 Queries are upserted into the 'templates.db' nedb database at each application start-up: all additions, changes and deletions applied since the last start-up are reported in the log.

-Queries can be added, edited or removed at any time using the sqlpal CLI.
-Changes take effect immediately in sqlpal beginning with the next query after the query is saved.
+Queries can be added, edited or removed at any time using the anonym CLI.
+Changes take effect immediately in anonym beginning with the next query after the query is saved.

 #### (optional) Copy or move TSQL Scripts into the scripts subfolder.

 Individual query expressions are nicely for inclusion in templates.db.
 Scripts with more than one query are probably better stored as script files.
-Scripts can be added, changed or removed from the folder at any time like any other file or from the sqlpal CLI (**script <file-name> --edit**).
+Scripts can be added, changed or removed from the folder at any time like any other file or from the anonym CLI (**script <file-name> --edit**).
 Changes take effect immediately beginning with the next script execution after the save.

 Only Scripts using the *.sql* extension are recognized by the **script** command.
 Scripts can be added,